 A while ago I worked at a large multi-national company that had a very effective internal recruitment process.
 Due to the fact that they had thousands of employees working at hundreds of departments all over the world, they had a board where job openings were posted internally and candidates could apply with their own company IDs.

 Companies like the one I worked at can choose to allow existing staff members to apply and then, if they’re not able to find a good match within their ranks, open the job offer to the general public.

-It’s easier (and faster) to hire suitable candidates from within your company.
+- Low Risk: it’s easier to hire suitable candidates from within your company.
 If they were already hired once, it’s very likely they already went through all the testing and vetting external candidates must go through.

 Internal Recruitment vs External Recruitment